 - Clearly label each box with your name, its general contents, an arrow indicating which side is up, “Fragile” if contents are breakable, and which room each box belongs in.
 Refrain from noting anything valuable, such as silver, on the outside of a box.

-- Assigning color codes to label and corresponding rooms or family members can make un- packing quicker.
+- Assigning color codes to labels and corresponding rooms or family members can make un- packing quicker.

 - Never pack flammables or combustibles.